The Density of a family of monogenic number fields: Some final remarks

-which is the same as the usual Euler constant for $K=\mathbb{Q}$.
-Let $K_q$ be the field we defined in Lemma~\ref{cheb} ($q=l$) and denote $\gamma_q:=\gamma_{K_q}$.
-Assuming GRH, Ihara proved (see~\cite{Ihara}, Corollary $3$) \begin{theorem}[Ihara] Assuming GRH, if $\liminf \frac{\gamma_q}{q}=0$, then for each prime $p$, there are finitely many $q$ such that

-\end{theorem} Therefore by considering these above assumptions we see, for a fixed $p$, most of the time $t^q-p$ is monogenic.
+Ihara~\cite{Ihara} in his interesting paper defined an analogue to the Euler-Kronecker constant $\gamma_K:=c_0/c_{-1}$, which is the same as the usual Euler constant for $K=\mathbb{Q}$.
+Let $K_q$ be the field we defined in Lemma~\ref{cheb} ($q=l$) and denote $\gamma_q:=\gamma_{K_q}$. \begin{theorem}[Ihara~\cite{Ihara}] Assuming GRH, if $\liminf \frac{\gamma_q}{q}=0$, then for each prime $p$, there are finitely many $q$ such that $p^{q-1}\equiv 1\pmod{q^2}$. \end{theorem} Therefore by considering these assumptions we see, for a fixed $p$, most of the time $t^q-p$ is monogenic.
 These primes are called Wieferich primes.
-Motivated by Fermat's last theorem, Granville in his interesting paper~\cite{Gran1} has studied these primes.
-Moreover, Granville and Soundararajan~\cite{Gran} in their remarkable paper related these primes to a conjecture of Erd\"{o}s asking if every positive integer is the sum of a square-free number and a power of $2$.
-It seems possible to use an the effective Chebotarev density theorem, to obtain some averaging result for the distribution of $q$ mentioned above.
+Granville and Soundararajan~\cite{Gran} in their paper related these primes to a conjecture of Erd{\H o}s asking if every positive integer is the sum of a square-free number and a power of $2$.